primiano/perfetto-docs/docs/data-sources/native-heap-profiler.md

 # Native heap profiler

-NOTE: **heapprofd requires Android 10.**
+NOTE: **heapprofd requires Android 10 or higher**

-heapprofd is a tool that tracks native heap allocations & deallocations of an Android process within a given time period.
-The resulting profile can be used to attribute memory usage to particular function callstacks, supporting a mix of both native and java code.
+Heapprofd is a tool that tracks native heap allocations & deallocations of an Android process within a given time period.
+The resulting profile can be used to attribute memory usage to particular call-stacks, supporting a mix of both native and java code.
 The tool can be used by Android platform and app developers to investigate memory issues.

 On debug Android builds, you can profile all apps and most system services.